 Buyer’s Guide: Mini Fridges

 Looking for a mini fridge to keep food and beverages cold?
-Check out the features you should prioritize in your new appliance—and three budget-friendly options that hit the mark.
+Read on to find out which features to prioritize in your new appliance and to get all the details on our top-favorite picks.

 Mini fridges come in two basic configurations: cube-shaped and tall.

-• As the smaller design option, cube-shaped mini fridges fit well beneath a desk or cabinet.
+- As the smaller design option, cube-shaped mini fridges fit well beneath a desk or cabinet.
 Most units weigh anywhere from 35 to 55 pounds, making portability easy around the house for your immediate needs or when it comes time to change offices.
-These models top out at 22 to 24 inches in height, and they typically boast about 2 cubic feet of interior space—enough to hold about one case of soda, plus a few snacks or leftovers—all for under $150.
+These models top out at 22 to 24 inches in height, and they typically boast about 2 cubic feet of interior space—enough to hold about one case of soda, plus a few snacks or leftovers.
 Despite how well they fit into tighter spaces, these refrigerators tend to work less efficiently than larger options.
 Temperature settings can unreliably fluctuate, and freezer burn is common.

-• Tall mini fridges are considered a better value—and therefore more popular—thanks to the extra interior space and better shelving options.
+- Tall mini fridges are considered a better value—and therefore more popular—thanks to the extra interior space and better shelving options.
 These appliances have anywhere from 3 cubic feet up to about 6 cubic feet of interior space, and they often come with a separate freezer compartment (although the freezer compartment usually isn’t as reliable as a normal freezer).
 With an average height between 32 and 36 inches, most tall units won’t fit under a standard desk, but they can hold a couple cases of soda or a few days worth of food.
 Given their larger size, tall fridges are heavier than cube fridges, weighing an average of 50 to 65 pounds.
-Prices range from $100 up to $300.

 In general, most mini fridges have a similar design, although cube-shaped appliances have fewer shelves and door bins than tall models.
 Some models have adjustable or removable shelves and door bins, which come in handy when struggling to fit items in the fridge.
 A few mini fridge units include door-mounted dispensers that hold a vertical stack of cans, while others can accommodate tall soda bottles or milk containers.
 In addition, some mini fridges come with locking doors, which might be beneficial in a high-traffic, multi-use environment like an office or dorm room.
 Keep in mind that most mini fridges don’t include an ice dispenser or crisper drawer for produce.